NataliaLorenaDesign/NataliaLorenaDesign/readme.md

 - it's static with little CSS.
 - still making changes.
 ***
-> You can use this website code but not the images because they are personal copyrighted work.
+> This repository is a simple static web page.

 > Feel free to make any suggestions, i would like to hear from you.

 > I'm still learning about web design, this project it's far to be done and has some flaws I'm working to fix.

+> You can not use the images of the website.

 This text is written while during the last changes of the project, i will update it as soon as posible.